goamaral/goamaral.github.io/_posts/2022-11-20-elf-executable-and-linkable-format.md

 ---
 layout: post
 title: ELF (Executable and Linkable Format)
+categories: linux compilers
 ---
 *(The information in this article might be incomplete, I only include information I understood or considered most relevant.
 Please visit the references for more information)*

-File format used for executable files, object code, shared libraries, and core dumps.
+Is a file format used for executable files, object code, shared libraries, and core dumps.

 By design, the ELF format is flexible, extensible, and cross-platform.
 For instance, it supports different endiannesses and address sizes, so it does not exclude any particular CPU or instruction set architecture.